Torbay and South Devon Music Centre – Ensembles

 3 to 8.
 This group is suitable for players with more experience.

-all brass instruments: trumpet, cornet, trombone, baritone horn, French horn, tuba.
+All brass instruments: trumpet, cornet, trombone, baritone horn, French horn, tuba.

-2 or over.
+No grades and higher.
 Suitable for beginners and experienced brass players.

-Directed by: Sue Durant
+Directed by: Hannah Spooner

 An instrumental group for strings, wind and recorders at beginner level, directed at those who have received a term’s wider opportunities sessions at school.